fromheten/fromheten.github.io/_posts/2017-04-15-Building_a_NixOS_server_from_a_Intel_NUC.md

 categories: Linux NixOS Intel NUC server
 ---

-Living with no more possessions than fit in a backpack & checked in luggage is easy, if all your work and media consumptions lives in a laptop.
+Living with no more possessions than fit in a backpack & checked in luggage is easy, if all your work and media consumption lives in a laptop.
 That's how I've lived for the last 5 years - relocating between Asia and Europe every few months.

 The day has come though, when I need to have a server.
 I want it's hardware so that I have full control over it.